-Teaching is conducted through a mix of rich activities, teacher led learning of new skills, rich group investigations, differentiated worksheets and use of home learning activities.
+Teaching is conducted through a mix of activities: teacher-led introduction and exploration of new skills, peer group investigations, independent research and practice, and home learning activities.

 Key Stage 3

-Mathematics is a compulsory subject at key stage 3.
-There are four lessons per week.
-The purpose of key stage 3 is to provide a transition from the number intense world of key stage 2 mathematics to the generalisation that lies at heart of key stage 4 and beyond.
+Mathematics is a compulsory subject at key stage 3 (Y7-9) taught over four lessons a week.
+It is prescribed by the national curriculum, which can be viewed by clicking here.
+The purpose of key stage 3 is to provide a transition from the number-rich world of key stage 2 to the wider mathematical universe of number, shape, and algebra that lies at the heart of key stage 4.

-The key stage 3 scheme of work has problem solving at its heart in order to prepare our students for embarking upon the new 1-9 grade GCSE.
-The objective is to become a mastery of mathematics; not just a rote learning of method and its pattern application but a rich and deep appreciation of the concepts: the nature of number; addition and subtraction; multiplication and division; maths as a language; maths in the real world; decision making.
+Our key stage 3 scheme of work places problem solving at its heart in order to develop mastery within our students and prepare them for optimum outcomes.
+The objective is to develop a deep and powerful grasp of mathematics; not just a rote learning of method and its pattern application but a rich and deep appreciation of the concepts: the nature of number; numerical operation; maths as a language for describing and manipulating quantity, geometry, and data in the real world.

-Students are given formative assessments three times a year, supported by frequent but finely grained Personal Learning Checklists.
-The former provide us with a deeper measure of understand and application over longer time periods whilst the latter are used to inform immediate planning: intervention; consolidation; and extension.
+Students are given summative examinations called Trinaries three times a year, supported by frequent and finely grained individual topic assessments.
+The former provide us with a deeper measure of understanding and application over longer time periods whilst the latter are used to inform immediate planning via feedback, intervention, consolidation, and extension.

 Key Stage 4

-The scheme of work has several strands: number and algebra; geometry; statistics; mathematical processes and applications.
+We subscribe to the Edexcel examination board and its specification can be found here.
+Our scheme of work breaks this specification down into several interdependent strands: number and algebra; geometry; statistics; mathematical processes and applications.
 The last strand is embedded in work throughout the other three as it deals with mathematical thinking and the ability to solve problems.
 We focus on teaching for understanding which means that we develop the underlying concepts rather than promoting a style which relies on ‘recipes’ for completing each type of problem.
-This leads to a more flexible approach which can better be applied to solving real life problems.